 Monthly CEA Reporting Worksheet - Text Only (RTF)

 Analysis comparing other CEA positions to the proposed CEA position or level (optional)

-CalHR will monitor each department’s CEA positions via reports from the State Controller’s Office and rosters on an ongoing basis.
+CalHR monitors each department’s CEA positions via reports from the State Controller’s Office on an ongoing basis.
 Departments will be notified immediately if discrepancies are found.

 Any questions about CEA delegation should be addressed to the department’s assigned Personnel Management Division analyst at CalHR.